 Click Troubleshoot >Advanced options >Command Prompt

-[NOTE]: If your system is bootable but your files are lost due to disk corruption, you need not follow the above given steps to launch Command Prompt.
-You can do this easily by typing cmd on the text box at the bottom-left corner of your desktop.
+[NOTE]: If your system is bootable but your files are lost due to disk corruption, you need not follow the above-given steps to launch Command Prompt.
+Instead, you can launch Command Prompt by typing cmd on the text box at the bottom-left corner of your desktop.
 Next, right-click the command prompt and choose Run as administrator to launch the Command Prompt window.

-- Before running SFC Scan, type DISM.exe /Online /Cleanup-image /Restorehealth command and press Enter key
+- Before running SFC Scan, type DISM.exe /Online /Cleanup-image /Restorehealth command and press the Enter key

-- The above step is applicable for Windows 10, 8.1 or 8.
-(For other Windows version, this step is not necessary.)
+- The above step is applicable for Windows 11, 10, 8.1, or 8.
+(For other Windows versions, this step is not necessary.)

 [NOTE]: Do not close the Command Prompt window until the verification is 100% complete.
 You can see scan results after this process.
-If you’re unable to fix corruption by using this method and it is an external hard disk, connect the corrupted HDD to another working Windows system and use the methods that follow.
+If you’re using an external hard disk, this method may not work for you.
+To fix an external hard disk, connect the corrupted HDD to another working Windows system and use the methods that follow.

-[NOTE]: If corrupted hard disk is internal, use a USB enclosure to convert it to an external hard disk.
+[NOTE]: If the corrupted hard disk is internal, you can use a USB enclosure to convert it to an external hard disk.

 Method 2: Use Windows Error Checking Tool

-Windows built-in error checking tool checks disk errors and tries to fix them.
-You can use this tool to fix minor corruption of hard disk.
+Windows has a built-in error-checking tool.
+This tool monitors disk errors and tries to fix them.
+You can use the tool to fix minor corruption of the hard disk.
 Follow the given steps for corrupted hard disk recovery:

-- Right-click the hard disk (partition), and select Properties
+- Right-click the hard disk (partition), select Properties